 The rate $n^{-\alpha_0/(2 \alpha_0 + d)}$ is known to be optimal, in the minimax sense, for the $L^1$-distance over the Besov space $B^{\alpha_0}_1(\cube)$, e.g.~\cite{DJ98}.
 In Theorem \ref{Theo:LaplRates}, this is achieved via a nonparametric Bayesian procedure that does not require knowledge of the true regularity, but rather adapts to $\alpha_0$ in the wide range $(d,\infty)$.
 We then conclude that hierarchical rescaled Besov-Laplace priors achieve adaptive posterior contraction rates in binary classification.
 This is in line with the existing adaptation results for hierarchical Besov-Laplace priors in density estimation, \cite{giordano23besov}, and in the white noise model, \cite{agapiou2024adaptive}.

-For spatially homogeneous true probability response functions belonging to traditional H\"older spaces, \cite{vdVvZ09} proved adaptation for hierarchical Gaussian priors with randomized length-scale.
-Our result provide a parallel to this for ground truths in the $B^\alpha_1$-Besov scale and hierarchical rescaled Besov-Laplace priors.
+For spatially homogeneous true probability response functions belonging to traditional H\"older spaces, \cite{vdVvZ09} proved adaptation for hierarchical Gaussian priors with random length-scale.
+Our result provides a parallel to this for ground truths in the $B^\alpha_1$-Besov scale and hierarchical rescaled Besov-Laplace priors.
 On the other hand, Gaussian priors have been shown to be unable to optimally reconstruct spatially inhomogeneous functions, \cite{agapiou2024laplace}, and thus cannot be expected to achieve optimal posterior contraction rates, even non-adaptive ones, in the setting of Theorem \ref{Theo:LaplRates}, regardless of any specific tuning or randomization.
 We provide a numerical illustration of this phenomenon in Section \ref{Sec:Simulations} via synthetic data.

-\begin{remark}[Boundedness away from zero] In Theorem \ref{Theo:LaplRates}, the assumption that the ground truth be positive throughout the domain guarantees that $p_0$ be in the range of the composition with respect to the link function $H$.
+\begin{remark}[Boundedness away from zero] In Theorem \ref{Theo:LaplRates}, the assumption that the ground truth be positive throughout the domain guarantees that $p_0$ is in the range of the composition with respect to the link function $H$.
 Since, by construction, the prior $\Pi_n$ is supported over such functional compositions, this restriction appears to be necessary for posterior consistency in the considered setting.
-Similar assumptions are also imposed for the posterior contraction rates for Gaussian priors in binary classification derived by \cite{vdVvZ08}.
+Similar assumptions are also imposed for the frequentist analysis of Gaussian priors for binary classification developed by \cite{vdVvZ08}.
 We refer the reader to \cite[Chapter 9.5.6]{GvdV17} for results for priors based on the Dirichlet process in the case where the true probability response function is not necessarily bounded away from zero.
 Investigating such scenario in the presence of spatial inhomogeneity is an interesting open question. \end{remark}